Bycclin/ldc-gdc/README.md

 # ldc-gdc
-LDC to GDC wrapper for D programming language when building for GCC
+LDC (or DMD if you set the DC env flag to it) to GDC wrapper for D programming language when building for GCC